The Get Along Gang: Decline and attempted revival

-In mid-to-late 1985 the toy and greeting card sales began to decline, the first sign of the gang's popularity waning.
-A few products (plastic figurines, some greeting cards, and a coloring book) were released, with Hocus Hare and Pocus Possum joining at the tail-end of the Gang's run.
+In mid-to-late 1985, the toy and greeting card sales began to decline, the first sign of the series' popularity waning.
+A few products (plastic figurines, some greeting cards, and a coloring book) were released, with Hocus Hare and Pocus Possum joining the Gang at the tail-end of the series' run.
 The greeting card, toy line and US by-monthly comic book series had all ended by 1987.

 In mid-2004, the Joester Loria Group, a licensing and marketing agency, announced the addition of The Get Along Gang to its stable of classic properties.
 Plans called for the availability of merchandise, such as clothing, toys, games and home decor; however, this relaunch never materialized.

-In 2005, American Greetings started plans for an official relaunch of the franchise, which was going to feature 6 new characters: Mogo (a moose), Reagan (a dog), Hatch (a cat), Mayfield (a lamb) and Domino (a beaver), and an elderly porcupine named Mrs. Bristlemore.
+In 2005, American Greetings started plans for an official relaunch of the franchise, which was going to feature six new characters: Mogo (a moose), Reagan (a dog), Hatch (a cat), Mayfield (a lamb) and Domino (a beaver), and an elderly porcupine named Mrs. Bristlemore.
 There was even a CGI pilot in development at Richcrest Animation, an unfinished version of which has been posted online.
-However, for unknown reasons, the planned revival was shelved by late 2007, shortly after American Greetings refused to approve the original DVD release of the series.
+However, for unknown reasons, the planned revival was shelved by late 2007, shortly after American Greetings refused to approve the official DVD release of the series.